Kanika2904/Python-Language-Translator/README.md

 # Python-Language-Translator
-This is a langage transalotor that converts one langiage into another language using libraries like Tkinter and googletrans.
+This is a langage transalotor that converts one language into another language using libraries like Tkinter and googletrans.